LuanRT/BgUtils/README.md

 # What Is This?
-This library facilitates the creation of PoTokens.
-It interacts with BotGuard's API directly)
+This library facilitates the creation of PoTokens by directly interacting with BotGuard's API.

 - [What Is This?](#what-is-this)